 Drive to the starting point for our walk today (approximately 30 mins).
 This hike (approximately 4.5 hours) takes you through picturesque tea plantations and small Tamil villages.
 Lunch will be arranged at Tamil tea worker’s house.
 Tonight’s accommodation is in a comfortable local lodge.

 Enjoy a day of beach splendour in Mirissa.
 The beach itself is a long curve of sand with lovely clear waters for swimming – a great spot to watch the sunset.
 Consider taking a bicycle ride or tuk-tuk to nearby Weligama, where colourful fishing boats bring fresh fish to sell along the shore or ‘bikesplore’ the lesser known areas of nearby Galle on an Urban Adventure.
-The local cottage industry of lace products is also well worth a look.
 From September to April there is an optional whale watching excursion.
 Please ask your leader as you’ll need to book at least one day in advance.

 Head further down the coast.
 Arrive in Galle (approximately 1 hour), home to an impressive World Heritage-listed Dutch fort with extensive walls and many interesting old buildings.
 In the evening, enjoy a stroll around the historic fort and watch the sunset from the ramparts.